mabdullah40/mabdullah40/README.md

 # Hello, World!
-I'm Abdullah Ahmad 👋 :eyeglasses:
+I'm Mohammad Abdullah 👋 :eyeglasses:

 I'm a Machine Learning Engineer, but you might also call me an AI enthusiast, a code wizard, or a lifelong learner!